jennysloane/jfsloane/content/blog/intro_to_R/index.md

 # My Experiences Teaching R

 <p1> During my years as a PhD student, I've had the pleasure to teach hundreds of students in several different psychology courses.
-However, my favorite courses have involved teaching R to students - many of whom had never even heard or R before.
+However, my favorite courses have involved teaching R to students - many of whom had never even heard of R before.
 The first time I taught R was to a group of extremely motivated high school students during an intensive summer school program called SciX (Science Extension Program) in January 2021.
 You can check out my blog on SciX for more details [here](https://jennysloane.netlify.app/blog/scix/). </p1>

-<p1> A few months later I had the opportunity to be a tutor/Teaching Assistant for a "Psychology Research Internship" course for uni students.
+<p1> A few months later I had the opportunity to be a tutor/Teaching Assistant for a "Psychology Research Internship" course for university students.
 In the course, students learned all about open science and reproducibility.
 In fact, students had the daunting task to try to reproduce plots **in R** from open source, published papers.
 Every week I ran 1 session that was dedicated to teaching the students new features, packages, and functions in R and 1 session that was dedicated to answering any questions the students had or troubleshoot error messages.
 In just 10 weeks, students went from not knowing a single thing about R to creating beautiful visualisations and submitting their final reports in Rmarkdown.
 Their final reports included all of their code and progress from along the way and it was absolutely amazing to see!
 It was definitely one of the most rewarding experiences for me as a teacher. </p1>

 <p1> After teaching these courses, I'm keen to share everything I learned about teaching R as I'm sure there are many people out there who have heard about R or want to learn, but have no idea where to start.
 If this is you, I hope you find this blog helpful! </p1>